1. Sales Consultant

 This is a seasonal job that can be lucrative if marketed to time-crunched homeowners who have better things to do on their days off than mow their lawns.
 It is a good job for someone who likes to be outdoors, and can be started inexpensively with fliers, business cards and a lawnmower.
 Also, it's a business that you can easily scale into a bigger operation.

-A love of cooking turned into a full-time business for Nancy Neal of Melbourne, Fla.
+A love of cooking turned part-time business ideas into a thriving full-time business for Nancy Neal of Melbourne, Fla.
 She makes jams, jellies and spreads right in her home kitchen, now has about 50 products including soup mixes at her Nancy's Pantry Corner in a variety of markets.

-If you're just getting started, the cost is cooking supplies, packaging, and basic marketing materials, and depending on where you're going to sell your goods, either the cost to set up a website or rent a retail store.
+If you're just beginning, starting costs to be considered include cooking supplies, packaging, and basic marketing materials, and depending on where you're going to sell your goods, either the cost to set up a website or rent a retail store.

 Babysitting isn't a teenager's job anymore.
-If you like children, then this could be a side business for you.
-Network in your community and be prepared to be available for work at night and on the weekends.
+If you like children, then this is one of those weekend business ideas that can make a great side hustle.
+Network in your community and make sure you're prepared to be available for work at night and on the weekends.

 5. Cleaning services

 Where there are people, there will be a need to clean.
-Whether you focus on cleaning houses or go after business from companies, this cheap startup business idea will cost as much as supplies and the fliers needed to get your name out in the community.
-The hours for the cleaning service could dovetail nicely with a standard Monday through Friday job—businesses usually want their buildings cleaned at night and on weekends.
+Whether you focus on cleaning houses or go after business from companies, this can be one of the cheapest businesses to start, since it costs as much as supplies and the fliers needed to get your name out in the community.
+The hours for the cleaning service could dovetail nicely with a standard Monday through Friday job too, since businesses usually want their buildings cleaned at night and on weekends.

 If you like helping people, you may like running errands for people in your community.
 Market to those in your community who don't have a lot of time for chores or may be housebound.

-If you can fix a rain gutter, do simple electrical repairs or know how to spackel, turn those home-improvement skills into a side business.
-Make sure to check with your state about any possible permits or licenses needed to work.
+If you can fix a rain gutter, do simple electrical repairs or know how to spackel, why not turn those home-improvement skills into a side hustle – this can also be one of the cheapest businesses to start.
+Make sure to check with your state about any possible permits or licenses needed to work first though.

 9. Virtual assistant

 If you like organizing things, weeding through e-mails, posting to social media and keeping people on a schedule, market those skills to small-business owners who are too busy growing their own businesses to take care of those things themselves.
-The costs of starting this business could include a computer and stable Internet connection to maintain contact with your clients.
+This one makes for a great part-time freelancing gig, with the costs of starting this business including a computer and stable WiFi to stay connected with your clients.

 Maybe you've changed careers during your working life.
-Offer your skills to that former industry as a paid consultant.
-Since you worked in the industry, you already have contacts you could market to as being available for hire.
+But did you ever consider marketing your skills from that former industry as a paid consultant?
+Since you worked in the industry, you already have contacts you could market to as being available for freelance hire.

 11. Snow removal